 Based on these factors, the benefits of using 2 sticks of RAM are:

-- It is usually cheaper than buying 4 sticks of RAM,
+- It is usually cheaper than buying 4 sticks,

-- You’re most likely not working on a QDR-capable board with a QDR-capable processor that can properly exploit the benefits of working with 4 sticks of RAM,
+- You’re most likely not working on a QDR-capable board with a QDR-capable processor that can properly exploit the benefits of working with 4 sticks,

 - Even on QDR-capable systems, 4 sticks may not offer superior performance to 2 sticks of RAM,